MARS via LASSO: Characterization in terms of Smoothness

+For every function $f \in \infmars^{1, 1}$, we can show that $g$ satisfying the conditions in \eqref{smoo1} is unique, and thus, we can consider such $g$ as a particular derivative of $f$ satisfying \eqref{equivalent-formulation-1dim}.
+If we denote it by $D^{(1)} f$, the estimator $\hat{f}_{n, V}^{1, 1}$ then can be alternatively written as

-The function $g$ appearing in the representation \eqref{equivalent-formulation-1dim} is identical to the derivative $f'$ if $f$ is sufficiently smooth.
-The representation \eqref{equivalent-formulation-1dim} implies, by the fundamental theorem of calculus (see, e.g., \citet[Theorem 7.10]{Rudin:87book}), that $f'$ exists and is equal to $g$ almost everywhere (w.r.t the Lebesgue measure) on $[0, 1]$.
-Hence, if $f \in \infmars^1$ is smooth in the sense that $f'$ exists everywhere and continuous on $[0, 1]$, then $g$ is identical to $f'$ and $\Vmars(f) = V(f')$.
-For these reasons, somewhat loosely, we can describe the estimator $\hat{f}_{n, V}^1$ as
+The representation \eqref{equivalent-formulation-1dim} implies, by the Lebesgue differentiation theorem (see, e.g., \cite{Rudin:87book}, Theorem 7.10), that $f'$ exists and is equal to $D^{(1)}f$ almost everywhere (with respect to the Lebesgue measure) on $[0, 1]$.
+Hence, we can also describe $\hat{f}_{n, V}^{1, 1}$ somewhat loosely as

 The corresponding penalized version